sematext/docs/docs/logs/index-events-via-elasticsearch-api.md

 title: Index Events via Elasticsearch API
 description: Sending, custom & default mapping, and indexing log events using Elasticsearch API.
 Use other applications such as Logstash, Beats, Vector, Fluentd, Logagent, etc. to send log events and search for logs using UI.

-## The Essentials
+Because Sematext exposes an API compatible with Elasticsearch and OpenSearch, any of the numerous log shippers or log libraries that have Elasticsearch outputs (or "adapters") can be used to ship logs.

-Sematext Logs exposes the [Elasticsearch API](http://www.elasticsearch.org/guide/reference/api/) so you can:
+You can:

   - send log events through it directly from your application, using any [Elasticsearch library](http://www.elasticsearch.org/guide/en/elasticsearch/client/community/current/clients.html)